rajan3010/vision-warriors/README.md

 blender.py:
 - This is a program for generating the merged images using the image blending algortihm, given a source image and a target image.

+blobdetecti.py:
+This program is for generating non-redundant blobs using SIFT algorithm.